assegaiphp/starter/README.md

 ## Description

-Assegai is a framework for building efficient, scalable <a href="https://php.net" target="blank">PHP</a> server-side applications.
-It uses modern PHP (~ PHP 8.1) and combines elements of OOP (Object Oriented Programming) and FP (Functional Programming).
+AssegaiPHP is a complete server-side web framework that enables you to create clean, powerful and efficient [PHP] applications in a fraction of the time by utilizing the latest features of the language.

 ## Philosophy